Direct naar:

 Water Works

-• Through a collection of essays and case studies Water Works shows over forty innovative and creative approaches toward rising sea and river levels and the spreading draught.
+• Through a collection of essays and case studies Water Works shows over forty innovative and creative approaches the spreading draught, water pollution and other issues.

-Contributors: Mari Bastashevski, Janna Bystrykh, Carolina Dominguez-Guzmán, Clemens Driessen, Shahnoor Hasan, Clara Helbo, Ils Huygens, Francesca Masoero, Coltrane McDowell, Mirko Nikolić, Maria & Joana Pestana, Benedetta Pompili, Esha Shah, Mihnea Tananescu, Serina Tarkhanian, John Thackara, Moreno Schweikle, Henriëtte Waal, among others.
+Contributors: Mari Bastashevski, Janna Bystrykh, Center for Genomic Gastronomy, Ştefan Constantinescu, Carolina Dominguez-Guzmán, Clemens Driessen, Shahnoor Hasan, Clara Sika Helbo, Ils Huygens, Francesca Masoero, Coltrane McDowell, Mariana & Joana Pestana, Benedetta Pompili, Esha Shah, Mihnea Tănăsescu, Serina Tarkhanian, John Thackara, Daniela Tokashiki, Jennifer Veilleux, Henriëtte Waal, Ria Waal.

 Design: Bart de Baets